A Spoonful of Sugar: Other Disney uses

-The song has characteristics of the fast-paced one-step, a popular dance in the 1910s.

 This musical number also appears in the Sing Along Songs series of Disney videos.

-History
+Development

 Julie Andrews was not yet committed for the part of Mary Poppins.
 She did not like the song that was written for her, believing it did not have enough snap to it.
 The original song was called "The Eyes of Love".
 Walt Disney instructed the Sherman Brothers to come up with something more catchy.
 Robert Sherman, the primary lyricist of the duo, arrived home from work one evening, having worked all day trying to come up with a song idea.
 As he walked in the door, his wife, Joyce, informed him that the children had gotten their polio vaccine that day.
 Thinking that the child had received a shot, Robert asked his son, Jeffrey, if it hurt.
 The child responded that the medicine was put on a cube of sugar and that he swallowed it.
 Realizing what he had, Robert Sherman arrived at work early the next morning with the title of the song "A Spoonful of Sugar Helps the Medicine Go Down".
 Sherman suggested the lyric to his brother, Richard, who was at first dismissive but slowly came around.
 At his brother's behest, Richard put melody to the lyric, and with that, the song was born.